 Blueberry Lemon Bread is soft, moist, tender and made with a full cup of fresh blueberries, fresh lemon juice and butter.

-We love quick fruit breads like Classic banana bread, banana nut bread and even classic vanilla pound cake that we love to top with Strawberry topping and Whipped cream for an easy strawberry shortcake recipe.
+You’ll love quick fruit breads like Classic Banana Bread, Banana Nut Bread and even Classic Vanilla Pound Cake that are perfect to top with Strawberry Topping and Whipped Cream for an easy strawberry shortcake recipe.

 It may be cold outside but this Blueberry Lemon Bread will make you feel like it is already spring.
-With a full cup of blueberries (that I promise do NOT sink to the bottom of the loaf pan) and lots of fresh lemon juice and lemon zest this quick bread is bursting with fresh fruit flavor.
+With a full cup of blueberries (that will definitely NOT sink to the bottom of the loaf pan) and lots of fresh lemon juice and lemon zest, this quick bread is bursting with fresh fruit flavor.

-We love this recipe for it’s easy and impressive flavors but you can even pump the flavors up with the addition of cream cheese!
-We made a similar recipe with pumpkin about a year ago.
+We love this recipe for its easy and impressive flavors, but you can even pump the flavors up with the addition of cream cheese!
+There is a similar recipe with pumpkin that is perfect during fall, too.

 - Glaze: Mix powdered sugar with just a tablespoon of water until barely able to mix then dip the bread upside down into it.